What Is Wrongful Termination Law?

 How Are Legal Fees Covered in Wrongful Termination Cases?

 “A lot of clients, particularly ones who have been terminated, don’t have the financial resources to pay for the costs along the way,” says White.
 “So, the lawyer ends up having to advance those costs.
-But that advancing of costs carries significant risk.
-That lawyer often has to turn away other cases and to put their practice on hold.”
+However, the advancement of costs carries a significant risk.
+That lawyer often has to turn away other cases and put their practice on hold.”

-To address this issue, some states, such as California, have enacted a fee-shifting arrangement.
-“This gives incentive to the employer to reach a settlement agreement in which they don’t necessarily admit wrongdoing, but they do compensate the employee.
+Some states, such as California, have enacted a fee-shifting arrangement to address this issue.
+“This incentivizes the employer to reach a settlement agreement in which they don’t necessarily admit wrongdoing but compensate the employee.
 It’s a way for both parties to resolve the issue and move on.”

-However, sometimes employers won’t do that.
+However, sometimes employers won’t settle.
 “Instead, they decide to go to trial,” says White.
 “And if they lose at trial, they have to pay the attorney’s fees in addition to whatever the jury awards the plaintiff.”

 What do I do next?